Marcoswodbarros/PricingTable/README.md

-# Rocketseat Challenge - Sidebar
+# Rocketseat Challenge - Pricing table / Theme Switcher

 This is my sixth challenge from Rocketseat.